 I am happy to state that I am one of those people who grimaced and rolled eyes at the substantial investment made by the MPI and NZ Winegrowers into the ‘lighter wines’ category (even typing this brings on minor clenching of body parts).
 Surely it’s better to encourage people to either drink naturally low alcohol wines – after all, there’s plenty of delicious riesling looking for a home – or to drink less, but better.
 Apparently I’m in the minority with this view as evidently consumers are very keen on them, with NZ sales already eclipsing a target set for 2024.
 Also, I can’t maintain too much grump in the face of someone as lovely as Dr David Jordan, who is always very enthusiastic and interesting on the research behind the project.

-I was therefore happy to chat to Dr John Forrest at the recent Sauvignon Celebration.
+I was therefore pleased to chat to Dr John Forrest at the recent Sauvignon Celebration.
 He explained the vineyard work behind his The Doctors’ series of wines, which is indeed a clever and encouraging system.
-Based on selected leaf removal, which encourages the vines to ripen the grapes in a balanced fashion but with less deliver of sugar, ergo, lower alcohol but the results still taste like actual wine.
-The process has so far been a decade or so of trial and error but one leading towards a more genuine product based on the vineyard, rather than technology such as spinning cones.
-The proof of the pudding is of course in the eating, or in this case, tasting the three recent released in Forrest Wines’ The Doctors’ range.
+It is based on selective leaf removal; having established which leaves are delivering the most sugar to the grapes, these are duly removed and the vine is encouraged to ripen the grapes in a balanced fashion with usual phenolic expression.
+The end result is lower sugar levels, and thus lower alcohol while still tasting like actual wine.
+The process has so far been over a decade of trial and error across different varieties.
+Most satisfyingly it is one leading towards a genuine product based on the vineyard, rather than winery technology such as spinning cones.

 2018 Forrest Wines The Doctors’ Marlborough Sauvignon Blanc 9.5% $22.00